wazuh/wazuh-documentation/source/_templates/installations/elastic/common/elastic-multi-node/generate_certificates.rst

     # unzip ~/search-guard-tlstool-1.8.zip -d ~/searchguard

-* the Wazuh single-node cluster tab if there is only one Wazuh server or the Wazuh multi-node cluster tab in case of having more than one Wazuh server, and follow the steps:
+* Select the Wazuh single-node cluster tab if there is only one Wazuh server or the Wazuh multi-node cluster tab in case of having more than one Wazuh server, and follow the steps:

   .. tabs::